Cultural bias: Economics

-Cultural bias in economic exchange is often overlooked.
+Cultural bias in economic exchange is often overlooked.The perception of culture can directly effect commerce.
 A study done at the Northwestern University suggests that the cultural perception that two countries have of each other plays a large factor in the economic activity between them.
 The study suggests that low bilateral trust between two countries results in less trade, less portfolio investment, and less direct investment.
 The effect is amplified for goods, as they are more trust-intensive.

-Anthropology

-The concept of culture theory in anthropology explains that cultural bias is a critical piece of human group formation.
+A similar study published by the London School of Economics and Political Science found that investors underestimate vastly foreign markets and overestimate companies with culturally similar CEO's.
+Inversely, banks with culturally diverse management result in less biased views of investment and ultimately more diverse and profitable portfolios.

 Sociology

 It is thought that societies with conflicting beliefs will more likely have cultural bias, as it is dependent on the group's standing in society in which the social constructions affect how a problem is produced.
 One example of cultural bias within the context of sociology can be seen in a study done at the University of California by Jane R. Mercer of how test "validity", "bias", and "fairness" in different cultural belief systems affect one's future in a pluralistic society.
 A definition of the cultural bias was given as "the extent that the test contains cultural content that is generally peculiar to the members of one group but not to the members of another group", which leads to a belief that "the internal structure of the test will differ for different cultural groups".
 In addition, the different types of errors made on culture-biased tests are dependent on different cultural groups.
 The idea progressed to the conclusion that a non-cultural-test represents the ability of a population as intended and not the abilities of a group that is not represented.